 As a result of Chapter staff working throughout the year as well as the tremendous work done by members participating on AGC Georgia’s Legislative Committee, we have tangible successes to show for our efforts.
 Oftentimes, these successes include proposed bills and policies we blocked before they ever received much momentum or soon after they appear on the House agenda.
 In other situations, specific new bills or policies we endorse or have led or co-led the charge on are signed into law at the State Capitol where all AGC Georgia members and the commercial construction industry in Georgia can benefit.

 State Legislative Initiatives & Victories

 Regulatory Activities & Liaisons

-- Developed and Passed our Local Government Public Works Law (HB 1079) which created a uniform process for all local governments in GA which established one set of rules for all local government.
-Requires public advertisement and competitive award for all local government construction contracts over $100,000 where the party providing services is at risk for construction.
-Gave local government the ability to use of competitive sealed proposals such as CM @Risk and Design Build, etc…
+- Developed and Passed our Local Government Public Works Law (HB 1079) which created a uniform process for all local governments in GA, which established one set of rules for all local governments.
+Requires public advertisement and competitive awards for all local government construction contracts over $100,000 where the party providing services is at risk for construction.
+Gave local government the ability to use of competitive sealed proposals such as CM @Risk and Design Build, etc.

 - Georgia Contractor Licensure – AGC initiated and developed Georgia’s statewide General Contractor license requirement.
 The state law supersedes all local licensing requirements.
 All contractor members on the General Contractor License Board have been AGC members.